 The Kindertransport (Children’s Transport) was a unique humanitarian rescue programme which ran between November 1938 and September 1939.
 Approximately 10,000 children, the majority of whom were Jewish, were sent from their homes and families in Germany, Austria and Czechoslovakia to Great Britain.

 Immediately after the Nazis came to power in 1933 the persecution of Jews began.
-This reached a pre-war peak with Kristallnacht (the ‘Night of the Broken Glass’) on 9/10 November 1938, when 267 synagogues were destroyed, 91 Jews were killed and 30,000 people were taken to concentration camps.
+This reached a pre-war peak with the November Pogrom (Kristallnacht) on 9/10 November 1938, when 267 synagogues were destroyed, 91 Jews were killed and 30,000 people were taken to concentration camps.

 In response to this night of violence, British Home Secretary Sir Samuel Hoare agreed to speed up the immigration process by issuing travel documents on the basis of group lists rather than individual applications.
 Strict conditions were placed upon the entry of the children.
 Jewish and non-Jewish organisations funded the operation and had to ensure that none of the refugees would become a financial burden on the public.
 Every child had a guarantee of £50 to finance their eventual re-emigration.
 It was assumed at the time that the danger was temporary, and the children would return to their families when it was safe.
 Adult family members could not accompany the children.